We use some essential cookies to make this website work.

 Forestry Statistics is a compilation of statistics on woodland, forestry and primary wood processing in the UK.

-The tables within each chapter (including data for charts) are available to download from the Tables for Download page.
-In addition, longer time series (in Excel and PDF formats) are available for some tables within the Statistics Data Downloads page at www.forestry.gov.uk/forestry/infd-8w3lv3.
+The tables within each chapter (including data for charts) are available from the Data Downloads page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
+In addition, longer time series (in Excel and PDF formats) are available for some tables.
+Further information on data sources and methodology are provided in the Sources chapter.

 A National Statistics publication